 The MCW Clinical and Translational Science Institute (CTSI) is seeking applicants for the Scientific Teams Advancing Research Translations (START) TL1 Mentored Clinical Research Training Program.
 The START TL1 award supports trainees seeking a practical introduction to clinical and translational research.
-The TL1 award provides full-time research training support for one year for a.) currently enrolled post-doctoral students, and b.) medical school, doctoral- or master-level students (i.e. MD/PhD or PhD students) seeking additional training in clinical research.
+The TL1 award provides full-time research training support for one year for a.) postdoctoral students with clinical degrees (as defined below) who are currently enrolled in a research certificate or degree granting program, and b.) predoctoral students (i.e. MD/PhD or PhD students) seeking additional training in research.

 The overall goal of START TL1 Program award is to increase the number of well-trained clinician-scientists who can lead the design and oversight of future clinical investigations critical to transforming the translational process so that new treatments and cures for disease can be delivered to patients faster.

 During the year of research, trainees will participate in workshops that teach grant writing, manuscript writing, and other professional development skills, including best practice strategies to optimize communication skills.

-Trainees will also receive Team Science experiences as a vertically integrated training experience.
-Medical and graduate students conducting clinical and translational research will participate in the program along with post -doctoral students who will work together to better translate research findings throughout the entire spectrum of translational research.
+Trainees will also receive Team Science instruction as well as vertically integrated training experiences.
+Medical and graduate students conducting clinical and translational research will participate in the program along with postdoctoral students who will work together to better translate research findings throughout the entire spectrum of translational research.
 The program also utilizes activities with high school and undergraduates from our pipeline programs, to reinforce the impact that clinical and translational research has on human populations within our community.

 Trainees will participate in bi-annual conferences to present their current studies in a team-based environment.